 When Does the Program Take Place?

-The next session of STREAMS will take place from June 2 through July 31, 2014.
-The deadline for 2014 applications has passed.
+The next session of STREAMS will take place from June 1 through Aug.
+7, 2015.
+The deadline for applications is March 6, 2015.
 Fourteen students are selected for the program each summer.